open-education-hub/operating-systems/content/chapters/compute/lab/content/synchronization.md

 To protect data from race conditions "by design", we can place in what's called **Thread-Local Storage (TLS)**.
 As its name implies, this is a type of storage that is "owned" by individual threads, as opposed to being shared among all threads.
 **Do not confuse it with copy-on-write**.
-TLS pages are always duplicated when creating a new thread and their contents are re-initialised.
+TLS pages are always duplicated when creating a new thread and their contents are reinitialised.

 ### Practice: C - TLS on Demand

 The perspective of C towards TLS is the following: everything is shared by default.
 This makes multithreading easier and more lightweight to implement than in other languages, like D, because synchronization is left entirely up to the developer, at the cost of potential unsafety.

-Of course we can specify that some data belongs to the TLS, by preceding the declaration of a variable with `__thread` keyword.
+Of course, we can specify that some data belongs to the TLS, by preceding the declaration of a variable with `__thread` keyword.
 First, compile and run the code in `support/race-condition/c/race_condition_tls.c` a few times.
 As expected, the result is different each time.